emlid/emlid-docs/docs/reach/common/reachview/correction-input.md

 TCP supports two roles:

 #### Server
-You need to specify port and after that clients will be able to connect to this device on it’s IP address.
+You need to specify port and after that clients will be able to connect to this device on its IP address.
 Many clients can be connected to the same server.

 #### Client
 You need to specify IP address of the server and port number.